pintub/design-patterns/src/main/java/Structural/Facade/README.md

 ##### Facade Pattern
-- **Naming** `Facade is The face of a building, Facade/Wrapper to a complex s/w sub-system, which is abstracted from Client`
+- **Naming** `Facade is The face of a building, Facade/Wrapper to 1 or more complex s/w sub-system, which is abstracted from Client`
 - **When To Use**
     - When you want to hide complex sub-system from Client ,Create a simple contract in form of Facade and expose to Client.
     So, client doesn't have to bother about how to use sub-system classes and in which order to call the APIs'